pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

     or check(stream_cartesian_product $ns, $ns, $ns, $ns)
     ...

-But instead, I just basically hand coded a cartesian product that automatically extends itself to additional levels until that level is shown to be exhausted (finds no match):
+Instead, I just basically hand coded a cartesian product that automatically extends itself to additional levels until that level is shown to be exhausted (finds no match):